KarlFarrugiaIcon/OreillyKatas2023/README.md

 [ADR 4 - Microservice Architecture](/Resources/ADRs/ADR04-Microservices-architecture.md)

 ### Event-Driven Architecture
-Event-Driven Architecture will be integral to the system's real-time capabilities.
+Event-driven architecture will be integral to the system's real-time capabilities.
 Events, such as user actions (booking a flight, changing an itinerary) or external updates (flight delays, hotel availability), will trigger asynchronous messages that various components can subscribe to and act upon.
 For instance, when a user adds a new reservation, it generates an event that updates the user's itinerary and triggers the recommendation engine to suggest relevant activities or accommodations.
 This decoupled and event-driven approach ensures that the system remains responsive, scalable, and capable of handling real-time data updates seamlessly.

 [ADR 5 - Event Driven Architecture](/Resources/ADRs/ADR05-Event-driven-architecture.md)

 ### Space-Based Architecture
-Space-Based Architecture will be employed for managing distributed, in-memory data caches and ensuring high availability and low-latency access to frequently accessed data.
+Space-based architecture will be employed for managing distributed, in-memory data caches and ensuring high availability and low-latency access to frequently accessed data.
 This architecture allows us to store and retrieve data in a distributed and fault-tolerant manner, which is crucial for a system handling real-time travel information.
 For example, we can use a space-based architecture for caching frequently accessed itinerary data, ensuring that users can quickly access their travel plans regardless of the data's physical location.
 This architecture also supports data consistency and synchronization across multiple regions for enhanced availability and performance.

 [ADR 14 - Space-Based Architecture](/Resources/ADRs/ADR14-Space-Based-architecture.md)

-### High Level Combined Architecture
+### High-Level Combined Architecture

-This leads to the following high level solution approach
+This leads to the following high-level solution approach

 ![SolutionApproach](/Images/ArchitecturalCharacteristics/ArchitectureDiagram.png)

 ## Business Plan

-The business plan revolves around strategic partnerships, software development, and infrastructure resources to provide a user-friendly platform with personalised recommendations for travellers.
+The business plan revolves around strategic partnerships, software development, and infrastructure resources to provide a user-friendly platform with personalised recommendations for travelers.
 This involves ongoing investments in personnel, software development tools, marketing, and customer support.
-The revenue streams are diverse, encompassing subscription models, future transaction fees, advertising partnerships, and premium features, which help offset the operational costs and drive profitability.
-Road Warrior is commited to enhancing user experience and fostering strong customer relationships as part of its onging strategy, this ensures a sustainable and successful business.
+The revenue streams are diverse, encompassing subscription models, future transaction fees, advertising partnerships, and premium features, which help offset operational costs and drive profitability.
+Road Warrior is committed to enhancing user experience and fostering strong customer relationships as part of its ongoing strategy, this ensures a sustainable and successful business.

 ![Business Model Plan](/Images/BusinessPlan/businessmodel.png)